 Cost considerations are also used as an argument to keep thimerosal in vaccines.
 There is a small cost increase to use single dose flu vaccines, but it is minor compared to the cost of neurodevelopmental disease in children.
 The global cost of taking thimerosal out of all vaccines is $300 million a year.
 In the developing world, studies show that there is significant wastage of multi-dose vials, making single dose vials comparable in cost.

 There are other arguments.
 Some scientists we spoke to at Health and Human Services said that thimerosal might contribute to the effectiveness of the vaccines.
 Any agent that increases vaccine effectiveness is referred to as an adjuvant.
 However, thimerosal is approved for use only as a preservative, not as an active ingredient and such use is illegal.

 What perplexes me is that few of the journalists writing about this issue recently have actually read the book or reviewed the science personally but rather accepted institutional pronouncements of safety.

-Just as we now are learning that fat may not be the driver of heart disease and obesity, overturning decades of scientific pronouncements and government polices, we need to be open to a scientific debate on Thimerosal.
+Just as we now are learning that fat may not be the driver of heart disease and obesity, overturning decades of scientific pronouncements and government policies, we need to be open to a scientific debate on thimerosal.

 I think there is no place for mercury in any form in medical products, especially those injected into children and pregnant women.
 The precautionary principle suggests we should be better safe than sorry.

 The absence of evidence is not the evidence of absence.
-But in this case there is abundant evidence if any journalist or scientist would take the time to read it as we did and is extensively documented in this book.
-While strength of all the evidence is not equal, and the conclusions not completely definitive, the overwhelming weight of the data suggest that there is potential for great harm.
+But in this case, there is abundant evidence if any journalist or scientist would take the time to read it as we did and is extensively documented in this book.
+While the strength of all the evidence is not equal, and the conclusions not completely definitive, the overwhelming weight of the data suggests that there is potential for great harm.

 Wishing you health and happiness,